-VSP is the vision claims administrator in all states (except Hawaii where the Chevron High Deductible Health Plan is not offered to employees).
+VSP is the Chevron Vision Program claims administrator in all states.
 See the Benefit Contact Information chapter at the front of this summary plan description for contact information for VSP.

 Common-Law Employee

 A worker who meets the requirements for employment status with Chevron under applicable laws.